Skip to main content

 Configuration

 The configuration also includes a model layer, where parameters such as response creativity (temperature), repetition penalties, or maximum output length can be adjusted.
-These options allow for fine-tuning the assistant's behavior according to specific purposes or expectations.
+These options allow for fine-tuning the agent's behavior according to specific purposes or expectations.

 • Change icon: selection of a custom icon.